ajuarezse/NewYearCountdown/README.md

 # New Year Countdown:

 This is a simple web application that displays a countdown timer to the year 2025 .
 It also allows users to select a specific U.S. time zone to view the countdown in their local time.
-I built it as a December Code Challenge at TripleTen.
+I originally built it as a 2024 December Code Challenge at TripleTen software developer school.

 ## Key Features include: